alexanderjeurissen/ranger_devicons/README.md

 ## Configuration

 This plugin can be configured by setting environment variables (e.g. in your `~/.profile`).

-Currently, only one option is available:
+Available options:

-- `RANGER_DEVICONS_SEPARATOR` (default `" "`, i.e. a single space): The
+- `RANGER_DEVICONS_SEPARATOR` (default `" "`, i.e. a single space):
-  separator between icon and filename.
+  The separator between icon and filename.
 Some terminals use the adjacent space to display a bigger icon, in which case this can be set to two spaces instead.

+- `DEVICONS_LANG`: Language code used for directory name translations.
+If unset, the system locale is used.
+Translation files live in `ranger_devicons/locales/`.
+  To add a new language, create `<lang>.py` with a `translations` dict.

 ## Running tests